adam-on-the-internet/dsm-pth/src/assets/rules-archive/2021_05_24/transcription.md

 Citizen comments must be directed to the subject under consideration.
 The presiding officer shall rule on the germaneness of citizen comments.
-Citizens making personal, repetitive slanderous or disruptive remarks or engaging in any action that otherwise impedes the orderly conduct of a council meeting shall not be recognized by the presiding officer
+Citizens making personal, repetitive, slanderous or disruptive remarks or engaging in any action that otherwise impedes the orderly conduct of a council meeting shall not be recognized by the presiding officer